2017 ISSA Tournament Rules and Information

 K. The ball must be delivered with a perceptible arc and reach a height of at least six (6) feet from the ground and not exceed a maximum height of 12 feet from the ground.

-L. The six foot pitching box will be used for all divisions of play including the Masters Division.
+L. The ten foot (10') pitching box will be used for all divisions of play including the Masters Division.

 In championship tournaments play on the first day will begin with preliminary pool play to determine seeding.
-In four team pools the winners of games 1 and 2 play for 1st and 2nd seed and the losers of games 1 and 2 play for 3rd and 4th seed.
+Ties in four team pools will be broken by head-to-head then by fewest runs allowed.
 Ties in three team pools will be broken by fewest runs allowed and then by head-to-head.
 Ties in the five team pools will be broken by head-to-head then fewest runs allowed.
+If ties still exist after the first 2 tie breakers, then it will be highest runs scores then run differental.
 Teams will be scheduled a minimum of four (4) games.
 (The format for preliminary pool play may vary depending on the number and rating of the teams).

 All teams are encouraged to compete in identical uniforms, short and long pants may be mixed.
 Coaches should either be in team uniforms or dressed identically in the team colors.
 Any decision on uniforms is handled by the tournament officials and is not subject to team protest.